 The Citizen Volunteer Unit focuses on individuals who wish to bring their talents and expertise wherever the WCSO finds a need.
-Some of the positions include administrative tasks, Neighborhood Watch and other duties.
+Some of the positions include Neighborhood Watch, administrative tasks and other duties.
 The Citizen Volunteer Unit provided 5,689.31 hours of assistance in 2013 with approximately 38 volunteers.

 Citizen Posse volunteers patrol the entire Walton County area and are equipped with retired patrol vehicles.
 The volunteers assist in funeral processions, festivals, fairs, neighborhood patrols and other events that typically require a deputy’s presence.
 The Citizen Posse Unit’s greatest contribution is assisting disabled motorists.
 Volunteers are able to provide someone who was involved in an accident with a ride home.
 The Citizen Posse are not sworn law enforcement officers and do not possess arrest powers.

-In November, 2013, the WCSO Posses received the Presidential Volunteer Service Award.
+In November, 2013, the WCSO Posse received the Presidential Volunteer Service Award.
 In 2003, President George W. Bush worked with Congress to initiate the “Presidential Volunteer Service Award.”
 The award was for both individuals and groups who dedicated their time for the betterment of their community.
-The WCSO Posse was nominated for the award and received a gold medal for reaching over 4000 volunteer hours in 2013.
-The WCSO Posse is the first “sheriff’s group” presented the distinction in the State of Florida.
-The award is presented to groups in the following category: Health, Youth, Parks and Emergency.
-The WCSO Posse received the award in the “Emergency” category.
+The WCSO Posse was nominated for the award and received a gold medal for reaching over 4,000 volunteer hours in 2013.
+The WCSO Posse is the first “sheriff’s group” presented this distinction in the state of Florida.
+The award is honored to groups in the following category: health, youth, parks and emergency.
+The WCSO Posse received the award in the “emergency” category.

-Citizen Volunteers and Posse members are required to serve a minimum of sixteen (16) hours per month.
+Posse members are required to serve a minimum of sixteen (16) hours per month, but there is no minimum requirement for other Citizen Volunteers.
 Applicants must pass a criminal history investigation and interview.
 Uniforms and necessary equipment will be provided by the WCSO.